GyroStim:

 GyroStim Today

-Since then, GyroStim technology and methodology have progressed along an evolutionary path driven by a passion to pursue advancements in clinical applications, human performance, and quality of life.
+Since its inception, GyroStim technology and methodology have evolved through a relentless pursuit of advancements in clinical applications, human performance, and overall quality of life.

-Today, the GyroStim G4 has FDA-clearance and is designated by the FDA as a Breakthrough Medical Device.
-Systems are located in the US and 8 other countries around the world in health clinics, sports training centers, research labs, military facilities, and universities.
+Today, the GyroStim G4 holds FDA clearance and has earned recognition as a Breakthrough Medical Device.
+It is now in use across the United States and in eight other countries, with systems deployed in health clinics, sports training centers, research labs, military facilities, and universities around the world.

-UltraThera headquarters is located at the foot of Pikes Peak in downtown Colorado Springs, CO, with research, development, and manufacturing located in Golden, CO.
+UltraThera’s headquarters is nestled at the base of Pikes Peak in downtown Colorado Springs, CO, while its research, development, and manufacturing operations are based in Golden, CO.

 Mackenzie Today

-Mackenzie Maher, the inspiration for GyroStim, has overcome many of the challenges associated with her original diagnosis and prognosis.
-In fact, she has completed her Master’s Degree in Psychological Science from the University of Denver and is pursuing her PhD in Applied Developmental Science at Colorado State University in Ft.
-Collins, CO.
+Mackenzie Maher, the inspiration for GyroStim, has triumphed over many of the challenges posed by her initial diagnosis and prognosis.
+Defying the odds, she not only completed her Master’s Degree in Psychological Science from the University of Denver, but she is also currently pursuing a PhD in Applied Developmental Science at Colorado State University in Fort Collins, CO.